Your Guide to Complex PTSD Treatment Centers

 Individual therapy will assist in helping the victim achieve small, measured accomplishments, with validation for these successes.
 Counseling should promote self-discovery and self-regulation, as well as to assist in repairing relationships.
 Some of the treatment modalities used to treat C-PTSD are dialectical behavior therapy (DBT), cognitive behavioral therapy (CBT), psychodynamic therapy, eye movement desensitization and reprocessing (EMDR), internal family systems therapy, and experiential and emotionally focused therapy.

-The Treatment Specialist will locate a Complex PTSD Treatment Centers
+The Treatment Specialist offers resources for Complex PTSD Treatment Centers and Residential Retreats

 How to Help Someone With Complex PTSD